inspire-1a03/pip-2021-nilayyousefi/inquiry.md

 ## 1. Cases vs. Recoveries: Canada

-> Q1: How has the number of positive COVID-19 cases versus recoveries compared across Canada?
+> Q1: How has the number of positive COVID-19 cases versus recoveries compare across Canada?

 <!-- Paste your embed code for your figure below-->